he249619/fastrobots-2026/Pages/Lab4.md

 ### Testing PWM Output (Include the code snippet for your analogWrite code that tests the motor drivers)

 When testing to see if the motor drivers produce the correct output, I used the `analogWrite()` function in Arduino to control the PWM output of Pins 9, 11, 12, and 14.
-For example, with the code shown below, I tested if the motor controllers were able to output the correct duty cycles of about 79% (200 out of the 255 maximum) and 40 percent (100 out of the 255 maximum).
+For example, with the code shown below, I tested if the motor controllers were able to output the correct duty cycles of about 79% (200 out of the 255 maximum) and 40% (100 out of the 255 maximum).

 ```cpp
  analogWriteResolution(8);